-I am a second year graduate student working with Prof. Puragra Guha Thakurta on the kinematics of stars and gas in the Andromeda galaxy and in the Triangulum galaxy.
+I am a third year graduate student working with Prof. Puragra Guha Thakurta on the kinematics of stars and gas in the Andromeda galaxy and in the Triangulum galaxy.
 I am particularly interested in what asymmetric drift can tell us about the dynamical heating history of a galaxy.

 I graduated with a Bachelor’s of Arts in astrophysics from Columbia University in 2017.
 There I worked with Prof. Jeremiah Ostriker and Dr. Ena Choi on galaxy evolution.
 We used zoom-in hydrodynamical simulations to study the effects of supernova feedback on low mass stellar halos and dark matter halos.

 I also am an advocate for individuals with disabilities and am working on increasing awareness and accessibility in the department.
 I plan to have a career in STEM outreach and education and focus on increasing accessibility for more students.

 I am using HST data from the PHAT survey and spectroscopy from Keck/DEIMOS in the SPLASH survey to study asymmetric drift as a function of stellar age in M31’s disk.
 Asymmetric drift is the difference between the circular rotation velocity of the stars and that of the gas.
 I find that asymmetric drift increases with stellar age, which reflects the violent and continuous merger history that M31 is believed to have had.
 The figure below shows how asymmetric drift changes with stellar age.
 The results of this study can be found published here!

 Thanks to a successful observing run in the Fall of 2018, I aim to do a comparison study in M33.